ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The POST endpoint to call when dispatching an alert.
 Required.

 `--secret`
-:   The secret that will be passed in the webhook auth header when dispatching a webhook alert.
+:   The secret that is passed in the webhook auth header when dispatching a webhook alert.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.